Worker center: Features of worker centers

-What is unique about worker centers, and makes them unlike unions, is that they operate outside of the National Labor Relations Act (NLRA) and therefore do not have to have a specific organizational model, strategy or structure.
-They emerge as “community-based mediating institutions that provide support to and organize among communities of low wage workers”.
-As such, they use diverse strategies, tactics and approaches to serve the needs of their individual communities.
+Worker centers are not governed by the National Labor Relations Act (NLRA) and do not have to have a specific organizational model, strategy or structure.
+They are “community-based mediating institutions that provide support to and organize among communities of low wage workers”.
+They use diverse strategies, tactics and approaches to serve the needs of their individual communities.

-Worker's centers are not considered labor organizations, and therefore are not restricted by the same laws under the National Labor Relations Act (NLRA) and Labor Management and Reporting Disclosure acts that govern traditional unions.
-The NLRA restricts primary picketing activity, bans any type of secondary activity, including pickets or boycotts, of business connected to the primary target.
-Worker centers, on the other hand, are allowed to picket businesses, can participate in secondary boycotts and interact with press in a way that makes them uniquely threatening to business interests.
+Worker centers are not considered labor organizations, and therefore are not restricted by the same laws under the National Labor Relations Act (NLRA) and Labor Management and Reporting Disclosure acts that govern traditional unions.
+The NLRA restricts primary picketing activity, bans any type of secondary activity, including pickets or boycotts of business connected to the primary target.
+Worker centers are allowed to picket businesses, can participate in secondary boycotts, and can with the News media.

 Common features of worker centers include: a hybrid organization, providing necessary services, and engaging in advocacy; possess a broad agenda, approach the world with a global perspective, democracy-building, they build coalitions and have small and involved memberships.
 Though the vision of most worker centers is change on a systemic scale, they do meet and bargain with individual employers to improve conditions for workers.
 These meetings will often happen even if only a few workers in a workplace are involved.
 Under Section 7 of the NLRA, employees have "the right to self-organization, to form, join, or assist labor organizations, to bargain collectively through representatives of their own choosing, and to engage in other concerted activities for the purpose of collective bargaining or other mutual aid or protection."

 Mutual aid or protection has been broadly interpreted to include any action (excluding criminal actions) that workers take in response to any of change in the workplace that has to do with the conditions of employment, not simply those covered by employment law.
 This means that even a few worker members of a worker center have the right to challenge their employers regarding working conditions and not be terminated as a result.
 This coverage allows great flexibility for worker centers to address everything from stolen wages and hourly pay to conditions such as high temperatures in warehouses or widespread sexual harassment in a workplace.